by Carolyn Thomas ♥ @HeartSisters

 Oh, that – plus maybe the fact that they’ve been slapped with a $3 billion charge to settle U.S. criminal and civil probes into illegal marketing of Avandia and other GSK medications.

-And that is why The Harvard Business has it wrong.
+And that is why The Harvard Business Review has it wrong.

 In fact, much of their article sounds downright patronizing (like the part about patients being somehow unable to manage shared decision-making because – Golly!
 It’s just so darned hard!)